 If you are in public hospital care in Finland and are transferred for further treatment to another country by the treatment provider’s decision, the transport costs are usually covered by the Finnish treatment provider.
 In the event that the transfer is made primarily of your own will, you are normally responsible for the transport costs.
 If the matter has been agreed upon in advance, however, another party, such as the receiving hospital or an insurance company, may cover the costs or pay a portion of them.

-If you receive public health care treatment in Finland, you must determine who will pay the transport costs before travelling.
+If you receive private health care treatment in Finland, you must determine who will pay the transport costs before travelling.
 Generally speaking, you will be liable to pay the costs yourself.

-Treatment must be provided so that the patient can travel home independently
+Treatment must be provided so that you can travel home independently

 In public health care, your treatment will be aimed at enabling you to travel safely back to your country of residence.
 If public health care decides to arrange transport for a patient to his/her home country, it must agree upon the practical arrangements with the receiving hospital or facility.
 The costs of the hospital transfer are covered by the treatment provider or the patient if he/she is transferred for treatment to a country other than another Nordic country.

 Hospital transfer to another Nordic country

 If you live in another Nordic country and are a registered patient being treated by the Finnish public health care system, the hospital transfer can be arranged based on the Nordic Convention on Social Security without you paying the transport costs yourself.

 Transfer of a person in long-term treatment to another Nordic country

 If you are in long-term institutional care in Finland or are receiving other long-term care through social services and would like to move to another Nordic country, your municipality of residence may be bound by the Nordic Convention on Social Security with regard to the arrangements of your move.